About the Southampton History Museum

 The Rogers Mansion contains an extensive research library and archives dedicated to the history of Southampton and its surrounding areas.
 The library currently contains over 8,000 volumes, photographs, maps and other archival materials including a wide range of subjects from account books to family memorabilia.
 Come explore our research center and with the help of a research assistant see what you can discover.

-Looking for more information about the Thomas Halsey Homestead?
+Looking for more information about the Halsey House & Garden?
 Visit AAQ East End to see the Historic Structure Report.

 The Southampton History Museum preserves and promotes the